seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         OBJECT cSecurityLevel
         MIN-ACCESS not-accessible
         DESCRIPTION
             "Implementation of this object is optional."

-        cSanitizeDevice
+        OBJECT cSanitizeDevice
         MIN-ACCESS not-accessible
         DESCRIPTION
             "Implementation of this object is optional."